Home » How Do Rats Defend Themselves?

 Rats have poor vision.
 However, they use their other senses to move around and protect themselves from predators.
 They have excellent hearing and can detect a predator long before they can even see it.
 Rats easily determine the direction of predatory sounds and escape to safety.

 Likewise, according to the University of Hawaii, rats have superb olfactory systems that can smell predator odors and detect danger swiftly.
-In particular, Cornell University found that rats have expanded olfactory receptor repertoires containing close to 2,000 genes.
+In particular, Cornell University found that rats have expanded olfactory receptor repertoires containing nearly 2,000 genes.

 They can detect odorant molecules from great distances, even at small concentrations.
-With this superior olfactory system, a rat can smell an approaching predator and flee to safety or warn other rats of danger.
+With this superior olfactory system, a rat can smell an approaching predator, flee to safety, or warn other rats of danger.

 Behavioral Adaptations